TN 11 (11-02)

 a.
 Accrued Benefits

-Send checks for accrued benefits to beneficiaries outside the U.S. in care of the nearest FSP.
+Send checks for accrued benefits to beneficiaries outside the U.S. in care of the nearest FBU/FSP.

-Ask the FSP to take the following action:
+Ask the FBU/FSP to take the following action:

 Verify the beneficiary's identity by personal contact before releasing the check;